danjiehu/cpp-playground/debug-demo/README.md

   * view variable memory address, simply type `&a` in DEBUG CONSOLE
   * view variable memory in HEX, type `-exec x &a` in DEBUG CONSOLE
     * `-exec` is to indicate that what comes after is a GDB command
+    * to track continuous changes, log `-exec x &a` to WATCH
 * **the yellow arrow points to the line that is about to be executed, but NOT YET**
 * menu buttons (press Fn to activate function keys)
   * `Continue`***F5*** - execute a block of code: from the yellow-arrow line (included) to the line (included) right before the next break point